 Grayanotoxin symptoms, ranging from sweating and nausea to heart irregularities, are generally non-lethal, subsiding within 24 hours.
 Severe symptoms may indicate a high grayanotoxin content or unrelated allergies.
-Raw honey, with its diverse particles and pollen, could contribute to allergic reactions.
+Raw honey could contribute to allergic reactions with its diverse particles and pollen.

 Factors like nectar sources and weather affect honey’s taste and color.
 Darker honey tends to have a stronger flavor, while overheating can make it bitter.
 Crystallization and darkening occur naturally with age and improper storage.